Social Security Chief Apologizes to Congress for Misleading Testimony on Overpayments

 Reading from a piece of paper, Kijakazi gave two precise numbers: 1,028,389 for the 2022 fiscal year and 986,912 for the 2023 fiscal year.
 Under further questioning, she repeated the numbers.
 She also said they were “under Social Security” and “for Social Security.”

-After the hearing, KFF Health News and Cox Media Group sent the Social Security press office several emails over a period of weeks asking for clarification.
-Did the numbers Kijakazi gave at the hearing include all programs administered by the Social Security Administration, or just a subset?
+After the hearing, KFF Health News and Cox Media Group sent the Social Security press office several emails over a period of weeks asking for clarification: Did the numbers Kijakazi gave at the hearing represent all programs administered by the Social Security Administration, or just a subset?

 SSA spokesperson Nicole Tiggemann did not give a direct answer.